Do Web Developers Use WordPress?

 Let’s examine some other building tools that developers use.

 What do Web developers use to build websites?

-While WordPress is undoubtedly a tool that lot of web developers are proficient in, for highly skilled developers, WordPress is just one of the many tools that they can utilise for building high functioning modern websites.
+While WordPress is undoubtedly a tool that a lot of web developers are proficient in, for highly skilled developers, WordPress is just one of the many tools that they can utilize for building high functioning modern websites.

 I wanted to investigate just what other technologies web developers use to build websites.

 Here are the results I found for the leading website builder technologies on the web.